WolfgangKonen/oekolopoly_v2/README.md

 To train a PPO agent without observation wrapper, using Simple action wrapper and PerRound reward wrapper with a constant per-round reward of $R_c=0.5$, and seed 17 one would issue the command:

 	python train.py --observation "none" --action "simple" --reward "perround" --shaping 0.5 --algo "ppo" --seed 17

+The results are stored in a suitable subdirectory of `agents/` and contain the training logs `*.monitor.csv` that are used by `evaluate.py` and by the plot routines.
 ## ...play an episode on the console?
 To play an episode with a trained agent use